wecohere/zincma.de/_posts/2015-02-21-tuning-your-products-engine-of-growth-with-segment-com-and-track-js.md

 There are three main things a product company spends time and energy on:

 * Building the product/services
-* Tuning the engine of growth
+* Tuning the engine of growth (The tactics for converting non-customers into customers)
 * Feeding the engine of growth

 Many companies direct most of their focus on building the product or service's